 Several Spots Offer Free Food On the Island

 Something about the sun and water can take it out of you… and build up an appetite.
 Luckily there are a number of free spots to eat on CocoCay.
 This includes Skipper’s Grill, Chill Grill, and multiple Snack Shacks.
 There is also Captain Jack’s where you can get wings and fries, but it’s priced a la carte and not included for free.

 Lockers and Beach Towels Are Available

 One of the nice things about having an island that’s run by the cruise line is that there is a lot of convenience.
-On CocoCay there are lockers available for rent at spots all around the island, no matter where you want to visit.
+On CocoCay there are lockers available at spots all around the island, no matter where you want to visit.
 There are also beach towel stations (free) so that you don’t have to worry about bringing a towel from the ship.